linroger/FinanceCompendium/IV. Fixed Income/Interest Rate Derivatives/A PRACTICAL GUIDE TO BONDS AND SWAPS.md

 <table><tr><td>Key</td><td>Display</td><td>Description</td></tr><tr><td>FIN TVM</td><td></td><td>Accesses TVM menu</td></tr><tr><td>4 N 3.25 PMT 100 FV</td><td></td><td>Sets the number of periods, payment, and principal</td></tr><tr><td>6.334I%YR PV</td><td>-100.3073</td><td>The PV we calculated before, as a check</td></tr><tr><td>6.234I%YR PV +/-</td><td>100.4930</td><td>The PV when yields are 10bp lower</td></tr><tr><td>6.434I%YR PV +/-</td><td>100.1220</td><td>The PV when yields are 10bp higher</td></tr><tr><td>x↔y R↓</td><td>100.1220</td><td>Exchanges yield and PV, rolls down PV</td></tr><tr><td>-0.2÷</td><td>1.855</td><td>This is the BPV.
 We have calculated the difference in PVs and divided by 20bp</td></tr></table>

 The BPV of this swap is 1.855.
-In other words the NPV of a swap with a notional of  $100 will fall by$ 0.01855 when rates rise by 1bp.<sup>5</sup> The NPV of a swap with a notional of $1mm would fall by $185 if rates rose by 1bp.<sup>6</sup>
+In other words the NPV of a swap with a notional of  \$100 will fall by\$ 0.01855 when rates rise by 1bp.<sup>5</sup> The NPV of a swap with a notional of \$1mm would fall by \$185 if rates rose by 1bp.<sup>6</sup>

-A useful trick is that the risk of a par swap (an at-the-money or NPV zero swap where the coupon is equal to the current swap rate) is equal to the PV of a  $1 annuity.
+A useful trick is that the risk of a par swap (an at-the-money or NPV zero swap where the coupon is equal to the current swap rate) is equal to the PV of a  \$1 annuity.
 The two year mid-market swap rate is \(6.334\%$ .
 The PV of a \)1 annuity for two years, discounted at  $6.334\%$ , is 1.851.
 This is the BPV of a 2 year par swap when rates are  $6.334\%$ .

 The BPV or DV01 gives us the total or overall risk of the swap, if all yields move together.
 In the real world all yields never move together.
 Short and long yields will not all move by the same amount, and Treasury yields and swap yields will not always move together (i.e. swap spreads may move).
 In hedging a swap portfolio against interest rate risk one can think of three types of risk and three "stages" in hedging: